EthanPerello/npc-forge/docs/how-to-use.md

 1. Start with Concept step and write a detailed description
 2. Set specific traits in Options step
 3. Choose appropriate model tier in Model step
-4. Generate and review in Generate step
+4. Generate and review in Generate step with enhanced visual feedback
 5. Edit and regenerate elements as needed
 6. Begin conversations to develop the character further